 D'Youville recognizes that membership in campus organizations or on athletic teams can be meaningful experiences in conjunction with other aspects of the education process.
 Unfortunately, membership or prospective membership in an organization or on a team is sometimes accompanied by a wrongful activity known as "hazing."
-Hazing is defined as generally including, among other things, the following:
+As required by the Stop Campus Hazing Act (SCHA), 2024 D'Youville has adopted following definition of hazing: